top of page

 It is not surprising that keynote speakers, until recently predominately white, older, and male like to wield power in this way: to promote their vision of the world, their mindsets, their habits (and their books, their AI apps, and their social media accounts).
 They are just following the formula of how to stay ahead and on top.

 The quickest way to stand atop the pyramid of power is to get up on the metaphorical pedestal.
+Many love the feeling of adulation this brings.
+It can be intoxicating, especially to those with wounds in the field of attachment and unconditional love.

 The New World: Building Generative Hierarchies